18593 views

 You should better buy Vatican Museum tickets in advance!

 Friday Night Openings is a unique opportunity to visit the Vatican Museums after sunset.
-Every Friday from April 20th to October 26th, the museums host visitors from 7 pm to 11 pm, with the last entrance at 9.30 pm.
+Every Friday from April 20 to October 26, the museums host visitors from 7 pm to 11 pm, with the last entrance at 9.30 pm.
 Night tickets have the same price as regular admission tickets.

 Booking online for night openings is mandatory.
 Also, you have to exit from the galleries 20-30 minutes before the closing time

 Also, there are special tariffs for families.
-Note that you can make a reservation up to 60 days before the needed date and change it up to 72 hours before the date of the visit.
-For example, suppose you book a walking tour to the Barberini Gardens and to the Antiquarium of Villa (both individual and group guided tours available) on the day of the visit.
+Note that you can make a reservation up to 60 days before the needed date and change it up to 72 hours before the visit.
+For example, suppose you book a walking tour to the Barberini Gardens and to the Antiquarium of Villa (both individual and group guided tours are available) on the day of the visit.
 In that case, an admission ticket for the Apostolic Palace in Castel Gandolfo will have a reduced cost of 7 euros per person.

 The Vatican Museums’ working hours are from Monday to Saturday from 9 am to 6 pm, with the final entry at 4 pm.
-Every last Sunday of the month from 9 am to 2 pm (final admission at 12.30 pm) is free entry (if it does not coincide with Easter Sunday, June 29th Sts.
-Peter and Paul, December 25th Christmas day, and December 26th Feast of St. Stephen)
+Every last Sunday of the month from 9 am to 2 pm (final admission at 12.30 pm) is free entry (if it does not coincide with Easter Sunday, June 29, Sts.
+Peter and Paul, December 25, Christmas day, and December 26th Feast of St. Stephen)

-Below you can see the opening days and hours schedule of the Vatican Museums for 2023:
+Below you can see the opening days and hours schedule of the Vatican Museums for 2025:

-According to the timings indicated above, the Vatican Museums will have an extended opening time on the 18, 19,20,23,24, 25, 27, 29, and 30th of April, the 2nd and 4th of May, and November 2nd, until 7 pm (final entry at 5 pm).
+According to the timings indicated above, the Vatican Museums will have an extended opening time on the 18, 19,20,23,24, 25, 27, 29, and 30th of April, the 2nd and 4th of May, and November 2, until 7 pm (final entry at 5 pm).

-Closure days are Sundays, except the last Sunday of each month and January 1st, February 11th, March 19th, April 22nd, May 1st, June 29th, 14th, and 15th of August, November 1st, 8th, 25th, and 26th of December.
+Closure days are Sundays, except the last Sunday of each month and January 1, February 11, March 19, April 22, May 1, June 29 th, 14th, and 15th of August, November 1st, 8th, 25th, and 26th of December.

-Vatican Museum is free the last Sunday of the month.
-In 2023, free admission to the Vatican Museums will be:
+Vatican Museum is free on the last Sunday of the month.
+In 2025, free admission to the Vatican Museums will be on April 28, May 26, June 30, July 28, August 25, September 29, October 27, November 24, and December 29.

 In the 15th century in the Vatican, the famous Sistine Chapel (Cappella Sistina) was built.
 Architect Giovannino de Dolci created a modest church decorated from the inside by the greatest masters of Renaissance painting: Sandro Botticelli, Domenico Ghirlandaio, Cosimo Rosselli, and Pietro Perugino.
 A gem of the chapel became a fresco by Michelangelo di Lodovico – “The Last Judgment.”